VOCABULARY

 THE AMERICAN CONTEXT

-, who are opposed to President Obama's plans to raise taxes on the wealthy to pay for his jobs bill.
+In the US, trickle-down theory tends to be associated with the Republican Party, who are opposed to President Obama's plans to raise taxes on the wealthy to pay for his jobs bill.

 SOURCE: theenglishblog.